ViegasAdilson/ViegasAdilson/README.md

 ## Junior Software / Web Developer

 Hello, my name is Adilson Viegas, I have a degree in computer science, and I seek to acquire professional experience, I seek the opportunity to put into practice what I have learned over the years.
-Graduate in [AUTONOMOUS UNIVERSITY OF LISBON](https://autonoma.pt/en/courses/computer-science-and-engineering/) with fundamental knowledge of software development life cycle, Planning, Requirements, Design, Development, Testing and Integration, Maintenance
+Planning, Requirements, Design, Development, Testing and Integration, Maintenance

 ### Telephone: 07831185225